 The Westin Maui has a few on-site dining options.
 I enjoyed the 'Ono Bar & Grill breakfast buffet daily during my stay.
 While the food was good, I was a little disappointed that there weren't more traditional Hawaiian breakfast items.
 The buffet was standard fare with an omelet station, bacon, sausage, potatoes, fruit, waffles, breads and cereal.

 The upside is kids will no doubt find something they like to eat.
 The buffet costs $27.95 for adults and $13.98 for children 4-12-- a little steep even for Hawaii.
 When booking your stay at The Westin Maui, look for a package that includes breakfast daily; it's much cheaper to add it that way than paying for the breakfast buffet out of pocket.

 I also enjoyed a great meal at Tropica, The Westin's signature, oceanfront restaurant.
 The outdoor space flickers with tiki torches and offers diners a spectacular view at sunset.
 I highly recommend the four-course farm to table tasting menu featuring local ingredients from the Hawaiian Islands.

 Overall, my stay at The Westin Maui was fantastic.
-Unfortunately, my family wasn’t able to join me on this trip to Maui– but next time, I would have no hesitation in booking The Westin Maui Resort & Spa for my family vacation.
+Unfortunately, my family wasn't able to join me on this trip to Maui-- but next time, I would have no hesitation in booking The Westin Maui Resort and Spa for my family vacation.

 Special thanks to The Westin Maui and the Maui Visitors Bureau for hosting my stay and visit to Maui.